Integration Guide

 Before going live with Corridorly in production, follow these best practices:

-Create separate API keys for production and never use development keys in production.
-Store production keys in secure secret management systems.
+Create separate API keys for sandbox and production environments.
+Never use sandbox keys in production or vice versa.
+Store all keys in secure secret management systems (AWS Secrets Manager, Vault, etc.).

 Configure Production Settings